Home Β» The Perfect Honey Oat Sourdough Sandwich Bread

 Bake the bread for 35-40 minutes or until it reaches 190-200 degrees F when using an instant read thermometer.

-Promptly place the bread on a cooling rack to cool completely before slicing.
+Promptly place on a cooling rack to cool and let the bread cool before slicing.

 This bread makes the best toast!
 I like to heat a skillet on low to medium heat and spread the bread with butter.
 I toast it in the pan until golden brown.
 It is so delicious!